The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 ###Notes for this Re-Opener:
 - If you Enshroud right after Shadow of Death your Communio will line up right at the end of the **Exaflare's Edge** cast which is not a good or safe time to cast Communio.
 I would then advise to use Shadow of Death again so it happens after the first Exaflares dropped.
-- If you enter this Phase with >50 Soul gauge you can start with a Soul Slice after Shadow of Death
+- If you enter this Phase with > 50 Soul gauge you can start with a Soul Slice after Shadow of Death
-- You can use Gluttony before you Enshroud if you entered this Phase with >80 Shroud Gauge.
-Otherwise use it after Enshroud
+- You can use Gluttony before you Enshroud if you entered this Phase with > 80 Shroud Gauge.
+Otherwise use it after Enshroud.
-- It is possible to not drop your enhanced Gibbet/Gallows buff during the transition if one of your last two GCD's at the end of Phase 6 were Gibbet/Gallows.
-One of your first two GCD's in Phase 7 have to be Gibbet/Gallow for that.
+- It is possible to not drop your enhanced Gibbet/Gallows buff during the transition if one of your last two GCD's at the end of Phase Six were Gibbet/Gallows.
+One of your first two GCD's in Phase Seven have to be Gibbet/Gallow for that.
 It's not worth if you would overcap on Shroud gauge by doing this.

-### 2 Minute burst:
+### Two Minute burst:
 Most groups probably want to delay their raid buffs to after the first **Gigaflare's Edge's** first hit goes off so it will better realign with 60 second cooldowns.
 It doesn't matter where you used Gluttony in the opener, I would advise to push it back to after your 2nd Communio in the double Enshroud window.
-Use Shadow of Death again before Gigaflare so you enter it with >30 seconds on Death's Design.
+Use Shadow of Death again before Gigaflare so you enter it with > 30 seconds on Death's Design.
 Enshroud when your Death's Design hits 33 seconds and go for a Harvest Moon Double Enshroud variant.
 If you already used Harvest Moon before, go for a standard double Enshroud window.

 ### Harvest Moon Double Enshroud: